crocodilestick/Calibre-Web-Automated/README.md

   - Something that's always bothered me as a Kindle user has been Calibre-Web's inability to change the Metadata and Covers stored within the `.epub` files of our books, despite letting us change these things in the Web UI
   - This has resulted in many people, including myself, running instances of both `Calibre-Web` **AND** full-fat `Calibre`, to make use of `Calibre`'s much more robust editing tools to change out those ugly covers and keep our Kindle Libraries looking a bit more\
-    **_~ a e s t h e t i c ~_**
+    **_~ a e s t h e t i c ~_** and our metadata correct between devices
   - Well, **_no more!_** ⏰
   - Using `CWA 1.2.0`, whenever you change any **Covers** or **Metadata** using the `Calibre-Web` UI, those changes will now be automatically applied directly to the `.epub` files in your library, as well as in the Web UI itself, meaning that from now on what you see really is what you get!

 - ## **One Step Full Library Conversion** - Any format -> `.epub` ✏️
-  - Calibre-Web Automated has always been designed with `.epub` libraries in mind due to many factors, the chief among which being the fact they are **Compatible with the Widest Range oif Devices**, **Ubiquitous** and **Easy to Manage and Work with**
+  - Calibre-Web Automated has always been designed with `.epub` libraries in mind due to many factors, chief among which being the fact they are **Compatible with the Widest Range of Devices**, **Ubiquitous** as well as being **Easy to Manage and Work with**
   - Previously this meant that anyone with `non-epub` ebooks in their existing Calibre Libraries were unable to take advantage of all of `Calibre-Web Automator`'s features reliably
-  - So new to Version 1.2.0 is the ability for those users to quickly and easily convert their existing Ebook Libraries, no matter the size, to `.epub Version 3` format using a one step CLI Command from within the CWA Container
+  - So new to Version 1.2.0 is the ability for those users to quickly and easily convert their existing eBook Libraries, no matter the size, to `.epub Version 3` format using a one step CLI Command from within the CWA Container
   - This utility gives the user the option to either keep a copy of the original of all converted files in `/config/original-library` or to trust the process and have CWA simply convert and replace those files (not recommended)
   - Full usage details can be found [here](#the-convert-library-tool)

 - ## **Simple CLI Tools** for manual fixes, conversions, enforcements, history viewing ect. 👨‍💻
-  - On top of the existing automatic ingest folder feature, you now also have the ability to manually ingest books from the command-line using the following built-in command:
-    - `convert-library --keep/-k`  OR `--replace/-r`
   - Built-in command-line tools now also exist for:
     - Viewing the Edit History of your Library files _(detailed above)_
     - Listing all of the books currently in your Library with their current Books IDs